byExist/fluxgate/docs/en/components/listeners/prometheus.md

 # PrometheusListener

-The `PrometheusListener` is essential for production monitoring.
-It exports the state and transitions of your circuit breakers as metrics that can be scraped by a Prometheus server.
+The `PrometheusListener` exports the state and transitions of your circuit breakers as metrics that can be scraped by a Prometheus server.
 This allows you to build dashboards, create alerts, and gain deep insights into the stability of your services over time.

 ## Installation {#installation}